osquery/foundation/docs/office-hours/20210706_meeting_notes.md

 ## Privacy vs Forensics

 There's been some slack discussion about where the line between privacy and utility lie.
-For example, there's been requests for Chrome History Items, and Arbitary File Reads tables.
+For example, there's been requests for Chrome History Items, and Arbitrary File Reads tables.
 The generally consensus of the TSC ...
 FIXME

 A bit of discussion about ATC tables.
 * They can read Chrome History.
 Would we consider blocking ATC?
 Or adding a filter layer to block History?